pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/oidc/azure.md

 4. In the wizard, select **Other Issuer** as the **Federated credential scenario**.
 5. Fill in the remaining form fields as follows:
     * **Issuer:** `https://api.pulumi.com/oidc`
-    * **Subject Identifier:** must be a valid [subject claim](/docs/guides/oidc/#overview) (see examples at the end of this section).
+    * **Subject Identifier:** must be a valid subject claim (see examples at the end of this section).
     * **Name:** An arbitrary name for the credential, e.g. "pulumi-oidc-credentials"
     * **Audience:** The name of your Pulumi organization.

 ### Subject claim examples

 Depending on the Pulumi service you are configuring OIDC for, the value of the subject claim will be different.
+The below sections show examples that correspond to each OIDC-supported service.

 #### Pulumi Deployments